MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 2. You can create as many collections of document layouts you want your model to process.
 For detailed steps, see [Group documents by collections](/ai-builder/create-form-processing-model#group-documents-by-collections).

-3. After you create your collections and add the example files for each, AI Builder will examine the uploaded documents to detect the fields and tables.
-This process usually takes a few minutes.
+3. After you create your collections and add at least five example files for each, AI Builder on Syntex will examine the uploaded documents to detect the fields and tables.
+This process usually takes a few seconds.
 When the analysis is complete, you can proceed with tagging the documents.

 ## Step 2: Tag fields and tables